devmast/teleport/.github/ISSUE_TEMPLATE/test-plan-docs.md

 ### New feature docs

 - [ ] Review the roadmap for the major version we are releasing and verify that you can complete all how-to guides for new features successfully.
-Consult the [Upcoming Releases Page](../../docs/pages/upcoming-releases.mdx) for a list of features in the next major release.